T. J. Rodgers: Proxy fight

 In 2017 Rodgers conducted a successful proxy fight against Cypress.
 He raised concerns pertaining to director compensation, state-sponsored foreign competition as well as inherent conflicts of interest.
 After filing a lawsuit against the company in April 2017, Rodgers sought to remove executive chairman Ray Bingham and Éric Benhamou from the Cypress board and nominated Dan McCranie and Camillo Martino as directors.
 Rodgers argued that Bingham's role as a co-founder of Canyon Bridge, a private equity fund supported by the Government of China, constituted a clear conflict of interest as acquisition targets for both companies overlapped.
 Bingham was forced to resign from the Cypress board in early June 2017 and both of Rodgers' nominees won the subsequent 2017 shareholder election against Benhamou.

 SunPower

 Rodgers early recognized the value of high efficiency solar cells produced by SunPower.
 As SunPower faced financial problems in 2001, Rodgers tried to convince the Cypress board to buy the solar cell producer.
 Rodgers and SunPower CEO Richard Swanson had met in the 70s at Stanford University.
 But as the Cypress board of directors was not interested in saving the struggling company Rodgers wrote a check himself for $750,000.
 About a year later Rodgers had convinced the board to invest $9 million in SunPower and a few months later Cypress bought a majority stake in SunPower.
 In 2005 SunPower went public and reached a market capitalization of $10.4 billion in 2007.
 From May 2002 to May 2011, Rodgers served as chairman of SunPower.

+In 2024 SunPower declared bankruptcy and TJ Rodger's company Complete Solar entered into a stalking horse bid on particular assets of the SunPower company including the company Name and stock ticker.
+In 2025 the company has branded back to SunPower where TJ serves as chairman of the board and CEO.